 That's where carrying costs come in.
-They're one of the hidden, variable expenses that can have a significant impact on available working capital.
+They're one of the hidden, variable expenses that can have a significant impact on profitability.
 Carrying costs arise from keeping products shelved at a warehouse, distribution center or store and include storage, labor, transportation, handling, insurance, taxes, item replacement, shrinkage and depreciation.